How to Become a Grief Coach: The Complete Guide for 2026

 Whitney Allen

-As someone who has felt grief and was able to thrive after experiencing a loss, Whitney now helps women who are grieving reclaim their identity.
-She is an author and certified grief educator who provides practical advice, resources, and coaching support.
+As someone who found her way through deep loss, Whitney now helps women who are grieving reclaim their identity.
+She’s an author and certified grief educator who offers practical advice, resources, and coaching support.

 Charlene Lam